EGI-Federation/fedcloud-vmi-templates/README.md

 ## Building the images

-The repository has a GitHub action workflow that will try to build images from changes detected in the `*.json` files.
+The repository has a GitHub action workflow that will try to build images from changes detected in the `*.hcl` files.
 This starts a VM at an EGI site (SCAI) that will:

 1. get the repository files at the current commit
 1. install packer
-1. build the image described in the json
+1. build the image described in the hcl templates
 1. upload to another site (IFCA-LCG2)

 AppDB can then be updated with that information.